core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

 For all the three requested options, it is preferred to assign an option number from the value range 0-255.

+For the Multicast-Timeout option, the number suggested to IANA is 2.

+For the Reply-From option, the number suggested to IANA is 248.

+For the Group-ETag option, the number suggested to IANA is 24.

 ## Hypertext Transfer Protocol (HTTP) Field Name Registry {#iana-message-headers}

 IANA is asked to enter the following HTTP header fields to the "Hypertext Transfer Protocol (HTTP) Field Name" registry.